zer0dt/hodlocker/README.md

 5.

-Change the DATABASE_URL to your postgres instance - free instance at https://supabase.com/ Add your PUSHER details for notifications - free at https://pusher.com/ Add a private key to fund anon posts and replies (10,000 sats  ~ 5000 interactions ) aAdd your mainnet TAAL api key from https://platform.taal.com/
+- Change the DATABASE_URL to your postgres instance - free instance at https://supabase.com/
+- Add your PUSHER details for notifications - free at https://pusher.com/
+- Add a private key to fund anon posts and replies (10,000 sats  ~ 5000 interactions)
+- Add your mainnet TAAL api key from https://platform.taal.com/

 6. Start the development server.